-- Making the best investment decisions that drive outcomes
+- Making strategic product investment decisions that drive outcomes.

-- Helping navigate internal stakeholders to keep the product org viewed as a strategic partner and not an order taker
+- Collaborating with internal stakeholders throughout the product life cycle and positioning the product organization as a strategic partner vs. an order taker.

-Keep in mind that Chief Product Officers don’t do the actual product building.
-They do not design, code, or write marketing materials.
-Chief Product Officers connect all the related product work to the company’s overarching strategy while collaborating with:
+It may help to remember that Chief Product Officers don’t build the product themselves.
+Nor do they design, code, or write marketing materials.
+Instead, a CPO connects all product-related activities to the company’s overarching strategy by collaborating with:

-- Fiance for budgeting and identifying ways to optimize gross and net margins
+- Finance for budgeting and identifying ways to optimize gross and net margins.

-Therefore, the primary job of a Chief Product Officer is to drive business outcomes while effectively collaborating with key functions involved in building and delivering meaningful products.
+In other words, the primary job of a Chief Product Officer is to drive business outcomes by effectively collaborating with key functions involved in building and delivering meaningful products.
 They set a top-down strategy that balances multiple dimensions while encouraging bottom-up innovation.

 What Does a CPO Do?